Green Tea: Benefits and Side Effects

 8. Skin Allergies

 Not everybody is suited perfectly to green tea consumption.
 There are some skin allergies too caused by the consumption of green tea in some individuals.
 No matter excess or in the proper amount, Green tea can cause diseases like eczema and hives.
 In certain cases, individuals might also feel a tingling sensation in their hands, face, and feet.
-This is just the common symptoms of allergy from green tea.
+These are just the common symptoms of allergy to green tea.
 Medical science defines more severe cases and allergies occurring from green tea consumption.

-So, next time you are all set to try some sort of green tea diet, please consult a doctor on a safer side.
+So, next time you are all set to try some sort of green tea diet, please consult a doctor on the safer side.
 Also, Avoid the excessive use of green tea.

-Now you know everything about the green tea, from benefits to side effects.
+Now you know everything about green tea, from its benefits to its side effects.
 This will help you in choosing the right quantity of green tea for you.
-You can drink green tea daily but remember to take right quantity of it.
-Also, taking green tea in empty stomach is not recommended.
+You can drink green tea daily but remember to take the right quantity of it.
+Also, taking green tea on an empty stomach is not recommended.